-Nigerians spent Christmas at petrol stations, thanks to the clueless President – Ozekhome
+Nigerians spent Christmas at petrol stations, thanks to the clueless President – Mike Ozekhome

 Human right lawyer Mike Ozekhome released a statement on his opinion about the Government in power.
 He titled the statement “ Expectations from President Buhari : Pursuing Trifles.”